-Scales and chords are important, but they are meant for the practice room, not the stage.
-If you want to get to the next level playing and if you want to communicate your music and your message effectively with the listener you need to get beyond the notes.
+Scales are important, but they are meant for the practice room, not the stage.
+If you want to get to the next level playing and if you want to communicate your musical message effectively with the listener, you need to get beyond the notes.

 Understanding what a phrase sounds like is important, but there are a few things you have to develop musically before you can start improvising your own phrases.

 Phrasing can’t happen if you’re still thinking about scales and chord tones.
 It won’t happen if you have to stop and remember the next chord in the progression or the key that the bridge goes to.
 If you’re thinking about every single note that you play, it’s really hard to think in phrases that connect over the larger form of the entire progression and tune.